MythBusters (2004 season): Exploding Jawbreaker

-Inspired by incidents that left two children - Cameron DeHall and Taquandra Diggs - with what were later diagnosed as chemical burns after Jawbreakers blew up in their faces.
-It had also been reported that DeHall had heated his Jawbreaker in the microwave.
+This myth was inspired by incidents that left two children—Cameron DeHall and Taquandra Diggs—with what were later diagnosed as chemical burns after jawbreakers blew up in their faces.
+It had also been reported that DeHall had heated his jawbreaker in the microwave.
 The Diggs family and several other victims' families had already sued Nestlé for medical bills resulting from plastic surgery as well as pain and suffering.
 The lawsuits were later settled outside of court for an undisclosed amount.